Skip to main content

 Refunds derived from Corporation Tax legislation

-If from the self-assessment carried out it turns out that the sum of the withholdings, deposits on account and installment payments of the Corporate Tax is greater than the amount resulting from said self-assessment, the taxpayer may request the return of the excess through the corresponding payment or refund document. .
+If the self-assessment carried out shows that the sum of the withholdings, payments on account and fractional payments of Corporate Tax is greater than the amount resulting from said self-assessment, the taxpayer may request a refund of the excess through the corresponding payment or refund document.

-If the refund is appropriate, it will be made by bank transfer to the account that the taxpayer indicates in the deposit or refund document, which may be opened in a credit institution in Spain or in the European Union, in the SEPA zone (Single Euro Payments Area formed by the 28 countries of the EU plus Liechtenstein, Iceland and Norway that form the European Economic Area and San Marino, Switzerland and Monaco) or in the rest of the countries.
-However, the Tax Administration may authorize said refund by crossed check from the Bank of Spain, when it cannot be made by bank transfer.
+If the refund is appropriate, it will be made by bank transfer to the account that the taxpayer indicates in the deposit or refund document, which may be opened in a credit institution in Spain or in the European Union, in the SEPA zone (Single Euro Payments Area formed by the 28 countries of the EUplus Liechtenstein, Iceland and Norway that form the European Economic Area and San Marino, Switzerland and Monaco) or in the rest of the countries.
+However, the tax authorities may authorise the refund to be made by means of a crossed cheque from the Bank of Spain, when it cannot be made by bank transfer.

-When the taxpayer does not have an account opened in any collaborating entity located in Spanish territory , he/she may state this circumstance in a letter addressed to the Delegate of the State Tax Administration Agency that corresponds to his/her tax domicile. , including said writing along with the declaration.
-In view of the same, and after the pertinent verifications, the Delegate may order the making of the appropriate refund by means of a crossed check from the Bank of Spain.
-In the case of taxpayers assigned to the Management Units of Large Companies or to the Central Delegation of Large Taxpayers, the letter will be addressed to the head of the Special Delegation of the corresponding State Tax Administration Agency or to the head of the Central Delegation of Large Taxpayers.
-Taxpayers, respectively.
+When the taxpayer does not have an open account in any collaborating entity located in Spanish territory , he may state this circumstance in a letter addressed to the Delegate of the State Tax Administration Agency that corresponds to his tax domicile, including said letter along with the declaration.
+In view of this, and after the relevant checks have been made, the Delegate may order the appropriate refund to be made by means of a crossed cheque from the Bank of Spain.
+In the case of taxpayers assigned to the Large Business Management Units or the Central Delegation for Large Taxpayers, the letter will be addressed to the head of the Special Delegation of the State Tax Administration Agency that corresponds or to the head of the Central Delegation for Large Taxpayers, respectively.

 2. When is it returned?